MarketSquare/robotframework-style-guide/guides/guide.md

 > ① Two spaces between sections
 ② One space between Tests/Tasks
-③ No Space in the settings section of Tests/Tasks or Keywords
+③ No space in the settings section of Tests/Tasks or Keywords
 ④ No space after settings section of Tests/Tasks or Keywords
 ⑤ No spaces between template Test/Task data lines
-⑥ One Space Between Keywords
+⑥ One space Between Keywords
 ⑦ No space between continuation lines
-⑧ One Space for separating code blocks
+⑧ One space for separating code blocks
-⑨ One Space at the very end of the file
+⑨ One space at the very end of the file

 ##### Example Robot File Vertical White Spacing